codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 1. Makes an API call to the Codefresh OIDC provider passing the `CF_OIDC_REQUEST_TOKEN` and the `CF_OIDC_REQUEST_URL` variables.

   >**NOTE**:
-  Codefresh injects these two variables into every pipeline build, ensuring their availability for use, regardless of the cloud provider's authentication mechanism, whether it's OIDC ID tokens or static credentials.
+  Codefresh injects these two variables into every pipeline build, ensuring their availability for use in steps.

   Example: